Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Introduction

-(b) if $x_0\preceq y_0$, $x_0\neq y_0$, and $-h$ is globally hyperbolic on all $M$ (in particular, the wind is strong and then $M=M_l$) then there exists a geodesic of $(M,\Sigma)$ of maximum $F_l$-length from $x_0$ to $y_0$ (which is also a lightlike pregeodesic of $-h$ if $x_0\not \prec y_0$).} \end{quote} The possibility of the existence of maximal solutions as well as of solutions which are limits of minimal and maximal ones was pointed out by Caratheodory in \cite{Carath67} (see part (b) of Remark~\ref{rsummaryZ} ).
+(b) if $x_0\preceq y_0$, $x_0\neq y_0$, the wind is strong and $-h$ is globally hyperbolic on all $M$ then there exists a geodesic of $(M,\Sigma)$ of maximum $F_l$-length from $x_0$ to $y_0$ (which is also a lightlike pregeodesic of $-h$ if $x_0\not \prec y_0$).} \end{quote} The possibility of the existence of maximal solutions as well as of solutions which are limits of minimal and maximal ones was pointed out by Caratheodory in \cite{Carath67} (see the discussion at part (2) below Corollary~\ref{rsummaryZ}).
 We stress that our result interprets geometrically all of them as geodesics.
-In particular, the limits of minimal and maximal ones correspond (up to isolated points) to the lightlike pregeodesics of $-h$ (so, they can be parametrized as regular curves).

-We would like to emphasize that the accuracy of most of our results for wind Riemannian structures relies on their correspondence to \sstk splittings.
-Nevertheless, some of these results might be extendible to general wind Finslerian ones (see Remark \ref{rappendix}).
-Indeed, in the case of the correspondence of Randers metrics with stationary spacetimes, some of the properties obtained by using the spacetime viewpoint could be extended to any Finslerian manifold (see for example \cite{Matvee13} or compare \cite[Th.
+In particular, the limits of minimal and maximal ones correspond (up to isolated points) to the lightlike pregeodesics of $-h$.
+We would like to emphasize that the accuracy of most of our results for wind Riemannian structures relies on their correspondence to \sstk splittings (see, e.g. Proposition~\ref{rappendix}).
+Nevertheless, some of these results might be extendible to general wind Finslerian ones.\footnote{ Indeed, in the case of the correspondence of Randers metrics with stationary spacetimes already developed in \cite{CapJavSan10}, some of the properties obtained by using the spacetime viewpoint could be extended to any Finslerian manifold (see for example \cite{Matvee13} or compare \cite[Th.
 4,10]{CapJavSan10} with \cite[Theorem A]{TanSab12}).
-Thus, the results for the wind Riemannian case might serve as a guide for a further development of wind Finslerian structures.
+Thus, the results for the wind Riemannian case might serve as a guide for a further development of wind Finslerian structures \bw as explained in Section~\ref{conclusions}. \ew}

-In Section~\ref{further1}, we discuss Fermat's principle, which constitutes a topic of interest in its own right, (recall the introductory Subsection \ref{Fermatprinciple1}).
-Indeed, we consider a first Fermat's principle in Subsection \ref{Fermatprinciple2}, under a very general viewpoint independent of our previous study.
-Then, we focus again on \sstk splittings in Subsection \ref{Fermatprinciple3}.

-In Section \ref{further2}, we go further in the description of causal elements of \sstk splittings.
-Indeed, Cauchy developments and horizons of subsets included in a slice $S_t$ are described accurately in terms of the Fermat structure (Proposition~\ref{cauchydevhor}).
-As a nice consequence, the results on differentiability of horizons for spacetimes can be now applied to obtain results on smoothability of the Randers-Kropina separation $d_F$ to a subset (Proposition~\ref{smoothdF}), so extending results in \cite{ChFuGH02} for the Riemannian case and in \cite[\S 5.4]{CapJavSan10} for the Randers one.